Olympic Qualifiers: Nchout and Onguene headline Cameroon squad for crucial Zambia clash | Goal.com

 Ajara Nchout and Aboudi Oungene are in the Cameroon squad for the fifth and final round of their Tokyo 2020 Olympic Games qualifier against Zambia.

-Coach Alain Djeumfa also included 17-year-old Cameroon-born French youth international Mireille Tchengang, who plays for Paris Saint-Germain, in his 26-woman list for the meeting in March.
+Alain Djeumfa also included 17-year-old Cameroon-born French youth international Mireille Tchengang, who plays for Paris Saint-Germain, in his 26-woman list for the meetings in March.

 Tchengang, who was born in Douala to businessman Raymond Tchengang and raised in France, has starred for PSG's U19 team, winning the French U19 Cup last year to earn her call-up.